-Custom online forms that accept PayPal payments, debit card, and credit card payments are easy with Formsite.
+Custom online forms that accept PayPal payments are easy with Formsite.
+Choose the PayPal Business integration to accept credit and debit cards, PayPal payments, Venmo, PayPal Credit, Pay in 4, and local processors around the globe.
 Process secure payments and collect data with forms customized for your organization.
-Use the PayPal integration to collect payments with all kinds of forms like order forms, event registrations, and subscriptions, for example.
+Use the PayPal integrations to collect payments with all kinds of forms like order forms, event registrations, and subscriptions, for example.

 Best Practices for Creating Online Forms